quixio/quix-docs/BEST-PRACTICE.md

 The main left-hand navbar, or TOC, provides the main element of the information architecture, and is purposely organized into the following top-level hierarchy:

 1. **Landing page and Quickstart**.
 The idea here is to quickly orientate the reader.
 From the landing page they can jump to key pieces of documentation.
 The Quickstart provides an easy way to "dip a toe" into Quix, and try the product out.
 The Quickstart is divided into two parts: one aimed at all users, and one specifically targeting developers.
 2. **Quix Platform**.
-The is the main Quix product, and consists of the SaaS offering, UI, pipelines, deployments, and pre-built connectors and transforms.
+This is the main Quix product, and consists of the SaaS offering, UI, pipelines, deployments, and pre-built connectors and transforms.
 Concepts, How-Tos and Tutorials for Quix Platform are contained in here.
 3. **Client Library**.
 The Quix Streams client library provides a very effective way to write scalable real-time streaming applications.
 Using Quix Streams you can create solutions that work with Quix Platform, or with other services depending on your requirement.
 The `Client Library` section also includes API reference documentation generated from source code for both the Python and C# versions of Quix Streams.
 4. **APIs**.
 These are additional Quix APIs, other than those provided by Quix Streams.
 The documentation consists of general topics, as well as REST API references based on OAS3 documents.